Tlevi308/Titanic_ML/README.md

 # Titanic ML
-Survive or not survive the Titanic disaster prediction
+Survive or not survive the Titanic disaster

 # The general dataset in this repo is as follows:
 1.train.csv : training data